 - Pay a large proportion of your available earnings into this AVC (and still receive tax relief, assuming your payments are within the limits explained below)

 - You choose where the money is invested and therefore the level of risk

 - Flexible so that you can reduce or have breaks in your contributions

 - Please note that for new MPAVC accounts an exit charge applies to your MPAVC fund value should you withdraw those funds due to retirement, within 5 years of your first contribution.
 Full details are available from Prudential.

 If you want more information about the Prudential Money Purchase AVC give a call on:

 Alternatively, visit the Prudential website here for more information and contact details.

 Money Purchase AVC exit charge

 For accounts, where first contributions were received by Prudential after 19 August 2012, if the fund is withdrawn early it will be subject to an early exit charge in certain situations.

-The table below shows the level of exit charges that may apply.
+The table below shows the current level of exit charges that may apply.